GogiPuttar/adityanairswebsite.github.io/_posts/2022-07-20-PloughingThroughClutter.md

 ## What problem does this solve?

-Using PID control to track a moving target is inherently unstable on an under-actuated non-holonomic robot such as this one.
-Ultimately, any obstacles that come in the way can create errors so large, that they're impossible to recover from.
+Traditional PID control for tracking a moving target is inherently unstable on an under-actuated non-holonomic robot such as this one.
+Ultimately, any obstacles that come in the way can create errors so large, they're impossible to recover from.

 <p align = "center">
 <video width="40%" controls loop muted>